Coordinated compute for classical infrastructure at production scale.

 GPU Memory

-Symbolic VRAM allocator for GPU-heavy workloads.
-Designed to keep devices full of useful states instead of idle buffers.
+GPU memory coordination layer for accelerator-heavy workloads.
+Designed to keep devices fed with useful data instead of idle buffers.

-• Logical views over VRAM for k-mer, DSP, and permutation kernels.
+• Managed views over VRAM for k-mer, DSP, and permutation-heavy kernels.

 • Minimizes wasteful copies between host and device.